Thomas-Delany/Thomas-Delany/readme.md

 ## Check Out My Work

-- A submodule repo I am working on to centrally control all my domain-specific repos.
-Check it out: https://github.com/Thomas-Delany/shared-components-ER
+- I completed https://www.englishreservoir.es/ which was built using PHP, Laravel, JavaScript and Bootstrap.
+This was done as part of a migration away from
-- A recently completed template website built using Bootstrap and PHP: https://englishreservoir.co.uk/
+  WordPress.
-- The project I am currently working on with React and TailWind: https://github.com/Thomas-Delany/Subdomain-with-React
+- A now completed template website built using Bootstrap and PHP: https://englishreservoir.co.uk/ - This project was the first iteration before the much-needed improvement using Laravel above ^^.
+Even though the code is a little messy, this project was my chance to deploy my site without a framework, just using raw code.
-- My main page built with WordPress: [English Reservoir](https://www.englishreservoir.com/) 🌐
+- A submodule repo I was working on to centrally control all my domain-specific repos.
+Check it out: https://github.com/Thomas-Delany/shared-components-ER.
-- The learner platform (right now for Spanish speakers): [Cursos English Reservoir](https://cursos.englishreservoir.com/) 📚
+  However, this project has since been moved to Laravel in a private repo where I can work in a much more modular and professional environment.
-- Articles I've written in English: [English Reservoir Blog](https://www.englishreservoir.com/blog/) 📝
+- The project I was working on with React and TailWind before I took it private: https://github.com/Thomas-Delany/Subdomain-with-React - This project has also been moved to a private repo due to the projects current evolution.
+Once completed, this app will be deployed as a mobile application and site.
-- Articles I've written in Spanish: [Blog en Español](https://www.englishreservoir.com/es/blog-ingles/) 📝
+- My main page built with WordPress: [English Reservoir](https://www.englishreservoir.com/) 🌐 - I am currently in the migration phase for this site, and it will be moved to Laravel very soon!
 - My YouTube channel for Spanish speakers: https://www.youtube.com/@EnglishReservoirES
-- My YouTube channel for all others: https://www.youtube.com/@EnglishReservoir/featured
+- My YouTube channel for all others: https://www.youtube.com/@EnglishReservoir
-- My Mars Rover Mission once mars has been colonized: https://lightgoldenrodyellow-kingfisher-429222.hostingersite.com/ + public repo here: https://github.com/Thomas-Delany/mars-rover-mission
+- My Mars Rover Mission once mars has been colonized, which has been deployed at: https://lightgoldenrodyellow-kingfisher-429222.hostingersite.com/ + public repo here: https://github.com/Thomas-Delany/mars-rover-mission - This project was part of a job application process, and was done using PHP, Laravel, JavaScript and Bootstrap.